The Essential Saltwater Pool Maintenance Routine

 Maintain the Salt Level

 While the exact level varies by manufacturer, most use about 3400 ppm.
 Salt chlorine generators require at least 3000 ppm to work at all, so if your salt level is too low to start with, you may need to add pool salt until it reaches the starting level for the generator.
-Use our calculator to figure out how much to add.
+Use my calculator to figure out how much to add.
+On the flip side, if your salt level is too high, it can cause corrosion and rapidly wear down your salt cell.

 Morton makes a high-purity pool salt that I frequently recommend for saltwater pool owners.